2 large lecture theatres

 The brief was clear: To create a highly flexible network of AV technology suitable for 21st century education, but agile and adaptable enough to enhance the teaching experience and be future proof.
-Our strong relationship with the University meant we were brought in from the start via the main design and build contractor who did not have the knowledge or skills to provide the AV infrastructure.
+Our strong and longstanding relationship with the University meant we were brought in from the start via the main design and build contractor who did not have the knowledge or skills to provide the AV infrastructure.

 The centre is not only a cornerstone of Durham’s teaching, but is also a conference centre which will enhance the wider economic impact of the University.
 It’s also a place of research – the AV solution had to enable new teaching and training methods to be developed as well as supporting existing techniques.